Think carefully about alcohol limits

 - drink slowly – take sips, not gulps

-If you think someone might be in need of immediate help, find out what to do at the page below:
+If you think someone might be in need of immediate help, find out what to do at this link:

 If you or someone you know is in distress or despair, call Lifeline on: